The Tapanuli Orangutan, A Humpback Shrimp, And A Hitchhiking Beetle Are Among The Top 10 New Species Of 2018

 — Krystal Gordon (@KrystalGordon89) December 7, 2017

 Researchers stumbled upon this bizarre arthropod in a cave in Guangxi province, southern China.
 Because it lives in permanent darkness, it has evolved adaptations that make it look nothing like ordinary beetles.
 Measuring just half an inch (about 9 mm) in length, this strange beetle has no pigmentation whatsoever.
-Its peculiar elongated head lacks eyes and its compact body has traded flight wings for long spider-like legs.
+Its peculiar elongated head lacks eyes, and its compact body has traded flight wings for long spider-like legs.

 Insects of the day.
 Stalking the caves of southern China are some beautiful freaks, such as these long-necked and eyeless carabids. (a – Xuedytes bellus; b – Giraffaphaenops clarkei; c – Dongodytes grandis).
 Photos – M Tian.
 More here: https://t.co/mevS6YYigs pic.twitter.com/5WXeRM0AfH